pytek-io/website/reflect/scientific_frameworks.md

 ## Jupyter

 [Jupyter](https://jupyter.org/) provides a rather unique way to share scientific results.
 It is very popular among the scientific community as well as in finance.
-It is unique in that it allows to execute code and display the results alongside extra content, making highly suitable for interactive scientific publications (aka Notebook).
-It is now being extended and commercially supported by a few companies such as [DeepNote](https://deepnote.com), [Hex](https://deepnote.com), [Colab](https://colab.research.google.com).
+It is unique in that it allows you to execute code and display the results alongside extra content, making highly suitable for interactive scientific publications (aka Notebook).
+It is now being extended and commercially supported by a few companies such as [DeepNote](https://deepnote.com), [Hex](https://deepnote.com), [Colab](https://colab.research.google.com) etc.

 #### Jupyter strengths